-Our Board currently consists of seven members who are divided into three classes, with three directors in Class I, two directors in Class II, and two directors in Class III.
+Our Board currently consists of seven members who are divided into three classes, with three directors in Class I, two directors in Class II.
 Directors serve for staggered three-year terms, with one class of directors being elected by the Company's stockholders at each annual meeting.
 Our Board maintains three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.